SSWConsulting/SSW.Rules.Content/rules/consistent-sharepoint-sites/rule.md

 Following some simple rules makes this really easy.

 1. Put your preferred navigation in the same place (usually on the left-hand side)
 2. Use the same icons for the same types of items, so that a link to "Home" looks the same on each page.
-Or a user knows when they click on a link with a Word icon, a Microsoft Word document is going to open.
+Or a user knows when they click on a link with a Word icon, a Microsoft Word document is going to open

-## Consistent navigation
+### Consistent navigation

 ::: bad
 ![Figure: Bad Example - Note the page on the left has totally different navigation to the page on the right](inconsistent1.png)